Jchainz/Jchainz/ChainzAnalyzer/README.md

 Run on all chains with runner:

+  **Set your absolute path to jchainz directory.
+If you have jchainz under /home no changes need to be made meaning**

-`$ nohup bash -c 'time /home/andromeda/jchainz/ChainzAnalyzer/runner.py /home/andromeda/jchainz/ChainzFinder/output/chains/' > /home/andromeda/ChainzAnalyzerOutput_DATE.txt &`
+`$ nohup bash -c 'time /home/jchainz/ChainzAnalyzer/runner.py /home/jchainz/ChainzFinder/output/chains/' > /home/ChainzAnalyzerOutput_DATE.txt &`